Who We Are

-Nicolaas VanMeerten is the Senior Programs Director and Co-Founder at GLITCH.
-He is a fourth year Ph.D. student in the Educational Psychology program at the University of Minnesota, Twin Cities.
+Nicolaas VanMeerten is the Director of Research and Co-Founder at GLITCH.
+He is a fourth-year Ph.D. student in the Educational Psychology program at the University of Minnesota, Twin Cities.
 Nic is a data scientist by trade and his research focuses on studying how to enhance and assess learning in video game environments.

 Email Address: Nic @ glitch.mn